Telling our story.

 In our conversations with young people about ideas for the 2025 theme, before we could get to any conversations about the environment, or social or political issues, the same framing kept coming up.
 Teens often feel like even if they have strong feelings on a topic, no one is really listening to them or might diminish the importance of their opinions because of their age.

+Well, we’re listening!
 We’re proud to provide a platform for youth voice and this year’s theme opens young people to address whatever they think is the most important thing to say in 2025.

-2025 Festival Information
+2026 Festival Information

-The DTTFF festival will take place Saturday May 31 at the Marlene Boll Theatre at the Boll Family YMCA.
-Stay tuned for more information on how to purchase tickets and more.
+Our 2026 Festival event will take place on Saturday April 25 at the Marlene Boll Theatre at the Boll Family YMCA.

 A first round of judging will determine festival finalists, all of which will be screened at the festival event.
 Final judging will take place at the festival by a panel comprised of volunteers with backgrounds in media arts.
 The panel will select one grand prize winner and a runner up.
 The audience award will be decided by popular vote.